 Deepbinner: Demultiplexing barcoded Oxford Nanopore reads with deep convolutional neural networks

 Multiplexing, the simultaneous sequencing of multiple barcoded DNA samples on a single flow cell, has made Oxford Nanopore sequencing cost-effective for small genomes.
 However, it depends on the ability to sort the resulting sequencing reads by barcode, and current demultiplexing tools fail to classify many reads.
-Here we present Deepbinner, a tool for Oxford Nanopore demultiplexing that uses a deep neural network trained on 9.1 GB of data, to classify reads based on the raw electrical read signal.
-This 'signal-space' approach allows for greater accuracy than existing 'base-space' tools (Albacore and Porechop) in which signals have first been converted to DNA base calls, itself a complex problem that can introduce noise into the barcode sequence.
+Here we present Deepbinner, a tool for Oxford Nanopore demultiplexing that uses a deep neural network to classify reads based on the raw electrical read signal.
+This ‘signal-space’ approach allows for greater accuracy than existing ‘base-space’ tools (Albacore and Porechop) for which signals must first be converted to DNA base calls, itself a complex problem that can introduce noise into the barcode sequence.
 To assess Deepbinner and existing tools, we performed multiplex sequencing on 12 amplicons chosen for their distinguishability.
 This allowed us to establish a ground truth classification for each read based on internal sequence alone.
-Deepbinner had the lowest rate of unclassified reads (5.2%) and the highest demultiplexing precision (98.4% of classified reads were correctly assigned).
-It can be used alone (to maximise the number of classified reads) or in conjunction with Albacore (to maximise precision and minimise false positive classifications).
-We also found cross-sample chimeric reads (0.3%) and evidence of barcode switching (1%) in our dataset, which likely arise during library preparation and may be detrimental for quantitative studies that use multiplexing.
+Deepbinner had the lowest rate of unclassified reads (7.8%) and the highest demultiplexing precision (98.5% of classified reads were correctly assigned).
+It can be used alone (to maximise the number of classified reads) or in conjunction with other demultiplexers (to maximise precision and minimise false positive classifications).
+We also found cross-sample chimeric reads (0.3%) and evidence of barcode switching (0.3%) in our dataset, which likely arise during library preparation and may be detrimental for quantitative studies that use multiplexing.
 Deepbinner is open source (GPLv3) and available at https://github.com/rrwick/Deepbinner.